Chapter 64:

 “Uh oh, bad connection.
 Hey!
 Stop doing what you’re doing.”

-“So, Phyllis, anything we can use to reactivate this place?”
+“So, Phyllis," I grumbled.
+"Anything we can use to reactivate this place?”

-“I’m soooo glad you asked,” She replied delightfully, which meant that this had been her goal since the beginning.
-“Just put one of those shimmer crystals you lifted from the bandit boob into the skull's eye—you know which one.
+“I’m soooo glad you asked,” She replied delightfully, which was a telltale sign that this had been her goal since the beginning.
+“Just put one of those shimmer crystals you lifted from the bandit boob into the skull's eye—you'll know which one.
 Then, hit it with a few spells.
 I’ll send a proper soul gem through once the lights turn on.”

-I sighed and faced the triop, who I suddenly realized had been staring at me this whole time
+"Mmm, 'kay."
+I sighed as I turned to face the triop, who I suddenly realized had been staring at me the whole time

-In the corner of the space was a skull the size of Sharzin, half covered in sand.
-I immediately knew that this was what we were looking for, having been aware that every shoppe had one of these ‘Phiner Phylacteries’ present.
-Approaching and fiddling with it, I noticed that of the two gemstone eyes, one socket was vacant, with the original soul stone lying expended on the floor.
+Navigating my way through the rubble to the corner of the shop, I discovered a skull the size of Sharzin half-covered in sand.
+I immediately knew that this was what we were looking for.
+After all, every shoppe had one of these ‘Phiner Phylacteries’ present to maintain their respective Phyllis fragment.
+Approaching the giant skull, I withdrew it from the sand and immediately noticed that one of the two gemstone eyesockets was vacant, with the original soul stone long since used up.

-For the briefest moment, a long curtain appeared at the rear of the store.
-It flickered into existence before catching a gentle wind and vanishing a moment later.
-Moving closer to investigate, I found a glowing red soul gem meant to be slipped into the eye socket.
+Since Phyllis hadn't given the most thorough instructions, I winged the in-shoppe repairs by jamming a shimmer crystal into the socket and instructing Rionriv to channel her electricity into it.
+Luckily, it only took a minute of repeated electrocution for the gem to begin to glow.
+With that, for the briefest moment, a long curtain appeared at the rear of the store.
+It flickered into existence before catching a gentle wind and vanishing a second later.
+Moving closer to investigate, Aesandoral returned with a glowing jawbreaker-sized gem meant to be slipped into the eye socket.

-Making quick work of the phylactery by swapping in the gem and cleaning the remaining dust and sand from it, I watched as it began to glow.
-An ominous red light consumed the skull as it floated up into the corner before, a moment later, the curtain reappeared and out came Phyllis.
+So, making quick work of the phylactery by swapping in the gem and cleaning the remaining dust and sand from it, I watched as the new eye began to glow.
+An ominous red light radiated from the skull as it floated into the corner of the ceiling before the curtain reappeared, and out came Phyllis.

 “Oh, wonderful.”
 She exclaimed delightfully as she looked around the space.
 “Uhhgg-uh!
 Phyllis-One-Twenty-Four really left this place in a disgusting state.
 Shame—Anyways.”